-Our intent is to use P4C to promote a forum for open dialogue in which children ask questions, sift arguments and explore alternatives and above all, they try to understand each other.
+Our intent is to use P4C to promote a forum for open dialogue in which children ask questions, sift arguments, explore alternatives and above all, they try to understand each other.
 It is an opportunity for philosophical thinking, which can be transferred in to any subject in the curriculum.
 Through P4C sessions we intend children to be challenged to think independently in collaborative classroom communities.
 Teachers will make classroom talk more memorable through philosophy.
 Children will demonstrate they have improved reasoning ability.
 Children will demonstrate that they can support their views with reasons and there will be improvements in pupil’s communication skills, confidence and concentration.

 Sexual Relationship Education (SRE)